The Bachelor of Human Services is a three-year course, available both full time and part time.

 Get job-ready

-Our workplace placements in 2nd and 3rd years will increase your confidence and practical skills by giving you the opportunity to apply the theory learned in the classrooms.
+Placements in the second and third years of the course (practicum stream only) will increase your confidence and practical skills by giving you the opportunity to apply the theory learned in the classroom.
 They also provide network opportunities and can open up pathways for future employment.

 International Exposure

-To ensure the Bachelor of Human Services maintains its cutting edge in the industry and produces real-world trained and tested human services practitioners, the School of Social Sciences also provides an opportunity to complete a placement overseas.
-This placement will specifically address a core human services need for robust real-world informed training-for-innovation:
+To ensure the Bachelor of Human Services maintains its cutting edge in the industry and produces real-world trained and tested human services practitioners, the School of Social Sciences provides an opportunity to complete a placement overseas.
+This placement will address a core human services need for robust, real-world informed training.

 National Recognition